Lago di Loppio

 Lago di Loppio is a lake in Trentino, Italy.

-The lake has been drained as a result of the construction of the Mori-Torbole Tunnel in 1954.
-It occasionally fills up again for a short time when hit by heavy rain.
+The lake has been drained due to the construction of the Mori-Torbole Tunnel in 1954.
+Occasionally, it fills up with water for a short time when hit by heavy rain.

 The lake basin is now a wetland that constitutes a specific ecosystem hosting a peculiar flora and fauna.
 For that reason, the Autonomous Province of Trento declared this area as a protected biotope.